paulxu1234/ameba_docs/source/application_note/flash_memory_layout.rst

    :align: center

-2. Re\-build and download the new Bootloader and IMG2 OTA2 as described in Section 1.3.2.1 step (2)~(3).
+2. Re-build and download the new Bootloader and IMG2 OTA2 as described in Section 1.3.2.1 step (2)~(3).

 Modifying BD_PSRAM Size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^